Physical Side Effects of Cocaine Abuse

 Medically supervised detox in rehabilitation centers remains the best way to start your journey to getting clean.
 In a medically supervised program, you’ll receive medication and support to get you through the discomfort of withdrawal.
 Then, once the cocaine is out of your system, you can find further support in a 12-step program or similar.

-We tailor our treatment programs at Zinnia Healing to meet your specific needs so you can receive the right level of support for your journey to a clean and sober life.
+We tailor our treatment programs at Zinnia Health to meet your specific needs so you can receive the right level of support for your journey to a clean and sober life.

 In addition, we offer treatment for drug addiction and abuse in a home-like setting, with supportive staff members and a calming environment.